cvmfs/cvmfs/doc/igprof_linux.md

     * simple\_options\_parsing
 4. Also, include the -f flag to avoid a fork.

+Install igprof and libunwind from latest git code
+Make sure libunwind and libigprof are also in /usr/lib64

 The following code runned as superuser would sum up what was explained before: